-The Attorney General’s Letter to School Districts and Sample Local Control and Accountability Plan (LCAP) can be viewed below:
+The Attorney General’s Draft Sample Local Control and Accountability Plan (LCAP) can be viewed below:

 The Attorney General believes that attendance is a critical foundational aspect of ensuring student achievement, and crafted the sample LCAP in order to provide user-friendly suggestions of how a district might include this information in its LCAP.
 The sample LCAP is intended to be a starting point for conversation.
 It is not intended to establish minimum requirements regarding attendance or chronic absence, nor is it intended to address required components of a district’s LCAP unrelated to attendance or chronic absence.
 Rather, the sample LCAP is intended to provide information that the Attorney General’s Office believes could be helpful in the preparation of the portion of the LCAP related to attendance and chronic absence.
 Each district’s final LCAP will, of course, be based on the district’s own assessment of its students’ needs and the best ways to address those needs.